hacks-guide/Guide_Wii/docs/wii-factory-reset.md

 * Your SD card was lost or corrupted
 * One of your games is broken
 * One of your homebrew applications is broken
-* Your console is unable to boot to System Menu
+* Your console is unable to boot to the System Menu
 * You want to update your System Menu version

 <u>**STOP!!!**</u> Formatting your Wii is an unnecessary risk that will at best waste your time and at worst [**BRICK**](bricks#low-level-brick) your console!